Tennessee State Route 96

 State Route 96 (SR 96) is an east-west and north-south highway in Middle Tennessee.
 The road begins in Dickson and ends in Granville.
 The current length is 126.7 mi.
 Along its path it goes through 10 counties.
 Locals mostly refer to it as Highway 96.

-SR 96 changes cardinal directions from East–West to North–South in DeKalb County after an unsigned concurrency with U.S. 70.
+SR 96 changes cardinal directions from east–west to North–South in DeKalb County after an unsigned concurrency with U.S. 70.
+Prior to 1962, SR 96 travelled through Williamson County under one segment via the communities of Leipers Fork and Fernvale.

 Route description

 Dickson County

 SR 96 begins as a primary highway in Dickson County in Dickson at an intersection with US 70/SR 1.
 It then goes southeast, leaving Dickson, before coming to an intersection with SR 47 in Burns.
 It then curves to the east and parallels I-40, passing just north of the I-40/I-840 interchange, before having an interchange with I-40 (Exit 182) just west of Fairview, just after crossing into Williamson County.

 Williamson and Davidson counties

 SR 96 then enters Fairview and has a trumpet interchange and become concurrent with SR 100.
 They then go northeast and cross over the southern part of the Highland Rim just before crossing into the southwest corner of Davidson County.
 SR 96 then separates from SR 100 and then turns southeast to cross back into Williamson County.
 Just after crossing the county line, SR 96 has an interchange with the Natchez Trace Parkway, just after passing under the Natchez Trace Parkway Bridge.
 It then goes through some wooded areas before having an intersection with SR 46 just before entering Franklin.
 SR 96 then travels through some suburban areas before intersecting and becoming concurrent with US 431/SR 106 in downtown.
 They first go south before SR 96 turns east at an intersection with US 31/SR 6, which is also where US 431/SR 106 split off and continue south.
 SR 96 then splits off from US 31/SR 6 and goes east, leaving downtown and having an intersection with SR 397 and then an interchange with I-65 (Exit 65) before leaving Franklin and continuing southeast.
 SR 96 then passes through some farmland before passing through Arrington and having an intersection with SR 252.
 It then begins paralleling I-840 just before entering Triune, where it has an intersection with US 31A/SR 11, just north of its interchange with I-840 (Exit 42).
-SR 96 then goes east and crosses under the interstate before crossing into Rutherford County.
+SR 96 then goes east and crosses over the Interstate without an interchange before crossing into Rutherford County.